-The Collie is an elegant and majestic dog made popular by pop-culture and entertainment.
-As such, they’re easily one of the most recognizable and loved breeds in the world.
-Sitting at 50 to 75 pounds, they’re big dogs with a sizable frame.
+The Collie is an elegant and majestic dog made popular by pop-culture.
+As a result, they’re easily one of the most recognizable and beloved breeds in the world.
+Sitting at 50 to 75 pounds, they’re big dogs with a sturdy frame.

 However, not all Collies are fluffy.
-There are actually two variations of the Collie: the Rough Collie and Smooth Collie.
-The former are full-coated Collies with longer hair.
+There are actually two variations of the breed: there’s a Rough Collie and a Smooth Collie.
+The former is a full-coated Collie with longer hair.
 These are the ones we consider to be the fluffy Collie.

 Highlights: Friendly, Calm, Cheerful

-The Leonberger is a massively huge dog.
-In fact, some male Leonbergers can reach nearly 200 pounds!.
-This German dog breed has an ultra-dense coat necessary for the harsh winters of the country.
-And like with any double coat, sheds heavily in seasons.
+The Leonberger is a massive dog.
+In fact, some male Leonbergers can reach nearly 200 pounds at their peak!
+This German dog breed has an ultra-dense coat needed for the harsh winters of the country.
+And like with any double coat, sheds heavily in the spring.

 On the bright side, the Leonberger is one of the fluffiest dog breeds there is.
 Owners describe their coats as lush and soft.
-Plus, they aren’t aggressive or overly energetic, so getting a daily hug out of them is a real possibility.
+Furthermore, they aren’t aggressive or overly energetic, so getting a daily hug out of a Leonberger is a real possibility.

 13. Old English Sheepdog

 The Old English Sheepdog is not your ordinary big fluffy dog breed.
 They come with a distinct fluffy coat with facial fluff that covers the whole face.
-If you decide to keep one, there’s a good chance you’ll spend several afternoons lounging around with him or her.
+If you decide to keep one, there’s a good chance you’ll spend several afternoons lounging around with the dog.

-By nature, they’re very mellow and calm dogs.
-As a result, the OES is a fantastic companion to single owners and families.
-They’re not overly energetic, but are deceivingly athletic.
+They’re very mellow and calm dogs by nature.
+As a result, the OES is a fantastic companion for single owners or families.
+They may seem docile and calm, but they can be deceivingly athletic.
 Most of the time, they’ll just go with the flow.

 RECOMMENDED: 25 Super Shepherd Dogs

 The Kuvasz dog is the hardworking breed that few are aware of.
-Originally bred in Hungary, the brave herding dog is also used as guardians and companions of the kings.
-Though they look like a Golden Retriever or Lab, they’re much bigger – weighing up to 100 lbs!
+Originally bred in Hungary, this brave yet energetic herding dog was also used as guard dogs and companions of the kings.
+Though they look like a Golden Retriever or Lab, they’re much bigger (up to 100 lbs).

-Not only are they big, but they have a thick fluffy coat that helps them adapt to the harsh winter conditions of Eastern Europe.
-They’re stunning, highly intelligent, exceptionally devoted, but can be a little stubborn at times.
+Not only are they big, but they have a thick fluffy coat that helps them adapt to the harsh conditions of Eastern Europe during winter time.
+They’re stunning, highly intelligent, exceptionally loyal, but can be a little stubborn at times.